-The answers to these questions become even more fuzzy when you’re a foreign mom in Japan, so in this article I’ll give a brief overview about baby food in Japan as well as my experience with introducing solids to my daughter and her food journey up to 9 months (I will update this later on with additional information for the final solid stages).
+The answers to these questions become even fuzzier when you’re a foreign mom in Japan, so in this article, I’ll give an overview of baby food in Japan as well as my experience with introducing solids to my daughter and her food journey.
 Keep in mind that I am not an authority in any way on this subject so I highly recommend doing your own research as well when it comes to how you want to introduce solids to your baby.

 Baby Food Stages in Japan

 Baby food in Japanese is called 離乳食（りにゅうしょく/rinyuushoku).
 In Japan, babies typically begin eating solids from 5 months, which is what we decided to do for our daughter.
 Of course, we looked for signs that she was ready, such as taking an interest in us eating, having good head control while sitting, and having lost her tongue-thrust reflex.

 There are four main baby food stages in Japan: